 So what foods contain trans fats?

-Most packaged “junk food” contain trans fats.
-They are also found in fried foods like French fries and doughnuts, and baked goods including pastries, pie crusts, biscuits, pizza dough, cookies, crackers, and stick margarines and shortenings.
+Most packaged “junk food” contains trans fats.
+They are also found in fried foods like French fries and doughnuts, and baked goods including pastries, pie crusts, biscuits, pizza dough, cookies, crackers, and stick margarine and shortenings.
 The reason for this is that partially hydrogenated vegetable oil increases shelf life for food products, make the food taste more “desirable.”
 Also – many restaurants use oil with trans fats to fry their food – because this kind of oil can be used over and over throughout the day to fry other foods!
 I bet you didn’t know that your fries were cooked in oil that had been used throughout the day – kind of scary huh?

 Why are trans fats unhealthy?

-Trans fats have been linked to chronic health problem such as: increased risk of obesity, heart disease, type 2 diabetes and stroke.
+Trans fats have been linked to chronic health problem such as increased risk of obesity, heart disease, type 2 diabetes and stroke.
 This is because trans fats increase your LDL (bad) cholesterol and actually lower your HDL (good) cholesterol.